 In the countries where marriage is a threat to women and girl’s health, education, and labor market opportunities, and a trigger for early childbirth, declining rates of marriage will further accelerate development.
 Nowhere is this more important than in the countries where child marriage is widely practiced, where girls’ secondary school completion rates are low, and where adolescent births and deaths in pregnancy and childbirth are high.

-An estimated 60 million, or one in five, women aged 20 to 24 was married by 18 years, including 14 million who were married before they turned 15, according to UNICEF.
-Asia and Sub-Saharan Africa are host to the vast majority of these child brides – 33 and 18 million respectively.
+UNICEF has estimated that 60 million, or one in five, women aged 20 to 24 was married by 18 years, including 14 million who were married before they turned 15.
+Asia and sub-Saharan Africa are host to the vast majority of these child brides – 33 and 18 million respectively.
 Three countries – India, Bangladesh, and Nigeria – account for 40% of the 60 million child brides.
-India alone has 15.4 million women aged 20 to 24 who were married by 18, Bangladesh has 4.5 million and Nigeria 3.7 million.
+India alone has 15.6 million women aged 20 to 24 who were married by 18, Bangladesh has 4.4 million and Nigeria 3.7 million.

 Tragically, each year an estimated 12 million girls under 18 will be married, the vast majority from India (5 million), Bangladesh (1 million), and Nigeria (500,000), although Brazil (400,000), Ethiopia (300,000), Pakistan (300,000), Indonesia (200,000),the Democratic Republic of Congo (140,000), Mexico (140,000) and Niger (140,000) also contribute significantly, according to UNICEF.